DesktopMan/xml2cards/README.md

 # Example filter.txt

 You can add multiples of an item by writing the count first.
+Lines starting with # will be ignored.

 ```
+# Valuables
+3 Malachite

+# Items
 Bag of Holding
-3 Malachite
 Ring of Regeneration
+# Herbalism Kit
 5 Potion of Healing

+# Weapons
 Warhammer +1
 ```